spothero/tools/README.md

-A simple example is provided under [examples/example_server.go](examples/example_server.go) which shows usage of this library to create a simple 12-factor Go Web application which has tracing, logging, metrics, sentry, new relic, and local caching enabled.
+A simple example is provided under [examples/example_server.go](examples/example_server.go) which shows usage of this library to create a simple 12-factor Go Web application which has tracing, logging, metrics, sentry, and local caching enabled.

 For production applications, we recommend separating the Cobra/Viper command portion into its own `cmd/` directory, and your application logic into a `pkg/` directory as is standard with most Go